 - Commute Time ~ Northern Virginia is where the job growth has been and will continue.
 According to George Mason University’s Center of Regional Analysis, over the last twelve months Northern Virginia has created over 31,000 jobs while Suburban Maryland has created less than 2,000.
 It does explain our traffic woes, but it should make a point that commuting to and from work is commanding considerable time.
 With that in mind, finding a home within a reasonable drive to work will be more desirable now and in the future.
 Vienna is next to two of the fastest growing job hubs: Tysons Corner and Reston.

 - The Metro System ~ Vienna has long been known as the end of the Orange Line which goes right through Arlington and into DC.
 Yes, Foggy Bottom or the White House are minutes away.
-But Vienna is also going to gain from the completion of the new Silver Line which will pass through Tysons Corner, the Dulles Airport Toll Road to Reston in 2013 (eventually to the airport).
+But Vienna is also going to gain from the completion of the new Silver Line which will pass through Tysons Corner, the Dulles Airport Toll Road to Reston in 2014 (eventually to the airport).
 Although the Tyson’s stops won’t have parking garages, they will be perfect kiss ‘n ride stations.
-There is also a part of Vienna where you will be able to walk to those new Silver Line stations.
+There is also a part of Vienna where you will be able to walk to those new Silver Line stations or take a rush hour bus to the Silver Line.

 - Schools and more ~ You might not have a kid in school, but Fairfax County Public Schools have an excellent national reputation for academics, admissions to college and sports.
 This fact alone is really important to people with school age kids who often will wait for a home in a particular school zone.
 Private schools and universities also dot the landscape with excellent faculties and facilities.